theodore-s-beers/gloss-word/README.md

 **Pandoc is a required external dependency.** Everything else is handled by the Rust binary.
 I should note, however, that I wrote this program for my own use on macOS, and I've tested it only lightly on Windows (seems fine), and not at all on Linux.
-It's possible that some adjustments will be necessary.
+It's possible that some adjustments would be necessary.

 Cached results are in the form of a basic SQLite database, in what is supposed to be a platform-appropriate location (relying on the